 NCAA Division III Financial aid: NCAA Division III student-athletes are not permitted to receive athletically related financial aid.
 Division III athletics feature athletes who receive no financial aid related to their athletics skills.

-Total NCAA Division III Membership: 448 institutions.
+Total NCAA Division III Membership: 446 institutions over 44 conferences.
 The largest of the NCAA's three divisions.
 Division III athletics is committed to providing equitable athletics opportunities for both genders and gives equal emphasis to men's and women's sports.

 What does NCAA Division III Offer?: